AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/howtos/electronic-seal-api.md

 <InlineAlert slots="text"/>

-Support of Trusted Timestamping and Document Level Permissions is only available using REST APIs.
-Future version of SDKs will support these features.
+Support of Trusted Timestamping and Document Level Permissions is only available through REST APIs and Java SDK.
+Other SDKs will support these features in future versions.

 ## API limitations